Delors/Lectures/ds-http-and-sockets-java/folien.en.rst

 Sockets in Java
 --------------------------------------

-**Sockets sind Kommunikationsendpunkte.**
+**Sockets are communication endpoints.**

-- Sockets werden adressiert über die IP-Adresse (InetAddress-Objekt) und eine interne Port-Nummer (int-Wert).
+- Sockets are addressed via the IP address (InetAddress object) and an internal port number (int value).
-- Sockets gibt es bei TCP und auch bei UDP, allerdings mit unterschiedlichen Eigenschaften:
+- Sockets exist for TCP and also for UDP, but with different properties:

-  :TCP: verbindungsorientierte Kommunikation über *Streams*
+  :TCP: connection-orientated communication via *streams*
-  :UDP: verbindungslose Kommunikation mittels *Datagrams*
+  :UDP: connectionless communication via *datagrams*
-- Das Empfangen von Daten ist in jedem Fall blockierend, d. h. der empfangende Thread bzw.
-Prozess wartet, falls keine Daten vorliegen.
+- Receiving data is always blocking, i. e. the receiving thread or process waits if no data is available.